mamcer/mamcer.github.io/_posts/2017-11-04-core-identity-mssql-docker.md

 We have installed and configured all the requirements to run our MVC default web application using identity with SQL Server 2017 in docker.

+The only step left is basically run the application:

     dotnet run --project Core.csproj

 Navigate to http://localhost:5000 and create our first account by clicking on Register.

 ![Register Account](../img/2017-11-04-core-identity-mssql-docker/02-register.png)

+Click on Register and we will be automatically redirected to our Home as the newly created user.

 ![Login](../img/2017-11-04-core-identity-mssql-docker/03-login.png)